Accepting participants without ADHD, ASD and/or Learning Disabilities for all studies.

 Funding: National Institute of Mental Health (Award #: 5R01MH078160-13)

 Description: This research study investigates neural biomarkers (specific electrical signals in the motor area of the brain that control muscle movement and movement planning) associated with attention deficit/hyperactive disorder (ADHD).
-During the research appointments, participants complete an IQ assessment, questionnaires, computer games that assess cognitive skills, movement activities that assess balance and coordination, and two 2-hour sessions of transcranial magnetic stimulation (TMS).
+During the research appointments, participants complete a cognitive assessment, questionnaires, computer games that assess cognitive skills, movement activities that assess balance and coordination, and two 2-hour sessions of transcranial magnetic stimulation (TMS).

 Eligible Age Range: 8 years, 0 months through 12 years, 11 months